omriattal/Computer-Architecture-Assignments/README.md

 # Computer-Architecture-Assignments
-The Assignments of the course Computer Architecture in Ben-Gurion University, Israel All of the assignments are written in assembly language.
+The Assignments of the course Computer Architecture in Ben-Gurion University, Israel.
+All of the assignments are written in assembly language in Linux OS.
 Some code of C may be involved though.

 #### [Assignment 0 - Basic Program](https://www.cs.bgu.ac.il/~caspl202/Assignments/Assignment_0)
 #### [Assignment 1 - String to Hexadecimal Convertor](https://www.cs.bgu.ac.il/~caspl202/Assignments/Assignment_1)